gpdeltedesco/mining-github-microservices/README.md

 [Docker]: https://www.docker.com

 This tool is ready for usage with docker compose.
-It will configure two services:
+It will configure two services/containers:

  - `php`: based on the [official php image](https://hub.docker.com/_/php/), includes the tool and dependencies.